rccchoudhury/rccchoudhury.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-I'm a 4th-year PhD student in the Robotics Institute at Carnegie Mellon University, advised by Kris M. Kitani and Laszlo Jeni.
+I'm a 4th-year PhD student in the Robotics Institute at Carnegie Mellon University, advised by [Kris Kitani](https://kriskitani.github.io/) and [László Jeni](https://www.laszlojeni.com/).

 I'm broadly interested in making video understanding faster and more efficient.
-In particular, I'm working on enabling vision algorithms to perceive the world in high resolution and at 30+ FPS.
+In particular, I work on enabling vision algorithms to continuously perceive the world in high resolution and at 30+ FPS.

-During my graduate studies, I've spent time as a research intern at Meta FAIR (with Jing Huang).
+During my graduate studies, I've spent time as a research intern at [Meta FAIR](https://ai.meta.com/) (with Jing Huang).

-Before starting my PhD, I was a software engineer at Nuro, where I worked on trajectory forecasting models for self-driving vehicles.
-Even before that, I graduated from Caltech.
+Before starting my PhD, I was a software engineer at [Nuro](https://www.nuro.ai/), where I worked on trajectory forecasting models for self-driving vehicles.
+Even before that, I graduated from [Caltech](https://www.caltech.edu/).
 When I'm not working on research, I enjoy running, lifting weights, listening to electronic music and reading manga.